Error-331/code_tests/docs/bible/links.md

 Joyful Generosity - November 9 (Joy is not reserved for times of ease; May we look for ways to relieve the pain of others no matter what our current circumstances are.
 We will find joy as we do);

+Sow Your Community - November 10 (As God's people, we are not to neglect the responsibility of giving to others - we reflect our love and thus God's love; It is important to sow into our communities and not just causes that are far from our doorsteps);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;